University Websites

 Sites without valid, annually renewed attestations and/or IU employee sponsor are subject to removal following notification of the relevant Dean or Vice President.

-The university will take immediate action to remediate sites that violate university policy or federal, state, or local laws, including revoking CMS access, revoking server access, and removing the DNS entry.
+The university will take immediate action to remediate sites that violate university policy or applicable law, including revoking CMS access, revoking server access, and/or removing the DNS entry.
+Site stewards and other employees responsible for a university website who fail to comply with this policy may face disciplinary actions, up to and including termination.